-At this phase of the battle, Napoleon decided to attack from the heights towards the South and to cut off the still fighting allies’ offensive convoys at Sokolnice and Telnice.
+At this phase of the battle of Austerlitz, Napoleon decided to attack from the heights towards the South and to cut off the still fighting allies’ offensive convoys at Sokolnice and Telnice.
 The attack in this direction started at about 2.00 PM.
 Russians and Austrians tried to slow down the enemy’s enhancement, but at that point everything was actually decided, and their attempt was soon dashed.
 The withdrawing troops had to even cross frozen ponds – Žatčanský and Mělnický, which later resulted in the legends on masses of Russian soldiers who drowned during this fast withdrawal.

 Archaeological research carried out later proved that there were only a few men who drowned in the ponds.
 The ponds at the rear of the fleeing troops helped as a natural barrier to spread chaos and to increase the losses on the side of the allies, though.
 What saved the rest of the fleeing formations was a wrong estimation of the French command assuming that the enemy would be withdrawing towards Olomouc.
 But Russian-Austrian forces according the decision which was made before the start of the battle chose as a path of retreat in the direction of Hodonín.
 The losses were especially on the side of the allies huge.